- Articles and Resources

 Using Clear Communication to Reduce Conflict

-Avoiding open conflict this way is unhealthy for the person who bottles up anger, and it is unhealthy for the relationship.
-So what’s the answer?
+Avoiding open conflict this way is unhealthy for the person who bottles up anger and damaging to the relationship.

-Explain – gently – how the behaviour makes you feel.
+Explain – calmly and gently – how the behaviour makes you feel.

 - Use tentative words (such as possibly, maybe and perhaps) only if you need to convey uncertainty.